Casper-Smet/turing-route-66/README.md

-# turing-route-66
+# Turing Route 66

-Git repository for the assignment 'Touring Machines' for the course Simulation Tooling for the bachelor programme Artificial Intelligence at the HU University of Applied Sciences Utrecht
+Git repository for the assignment 'Touring Machines' for the course Simulation Tooling for the bachelor programme Artificial Intelligence at the HU University of Applied Sciences Utrecht.

+***
+To run the simulation in the interactive webserver, the file `run.py` needs to be executed.
+This will open the webpage `http://127.0.0.1:8521/`

+The plots belonging to the batch run can be seen in the Jupyter Notebook `Plotting.ipynb`.

 To update the documentation, the command `make html` needs to be run.
+The documentation can also be viewed on [Read The Docs](https://turing-route-66.readthedocs.io/en/latest/ "readthedocs.io").